tryolabs/norfair-ros/README.md

 - Norfair output: `norfair/output`

-This topic generates outputs acording to the rate defined in the `config/norfair.yaml` file.

 ## Parameters

 The parameters are defined in the `config/norfair.yaml` file.

+## `video_writer`

+## Topics

+### Subscribed

+This node needs the image and the tracking output.
+For this reason, it is subscribed to the image topic and the Norfair output topic.
+In the case of the [development repository](https://github.com/tryolabs/norfair-ros-dev) it is subscribe to the following topics.

+- Image: `camera/rgb/image_raw`

+- Norfair output: `norfair/output`

+This node uses `TimeSynchronizer` to synchronize the data from the image and the Norfair output.
+You must set the correct frequency to the node that publishes the image to prevent losing frames.

+Once this node receives the data, it saves the frame with the drawn bounding boxes and the tracking information into a video file.

+## Parameters

+The parameters are defined in the `config/video_writer.yaml` file.

 # Debugging

-With the `video_writer` node, you can save a video with the Norfair outputs and watch the tracking results easier.

-This node has to subscribe to the same topic that publishes the images to the detector.
-In the [development repository](https://github.com/tryolabs/norfair-ros-dev), we call `publisher`.
-This node needs the detections also, and for this reason, is subscribed to the Norfair output topic.

-Combining these data we can write the information in the video and generate a new file with the output.
+We suggest using the `video_writer` node to debug the tracking process.

 To enable this capability you have to edit the `config/video_writer.yaml` file and set the `output_path` argument with the desired output path and change the necessary configuration to your particular case in the same file.